Heritage Cup (MLS): MLS times

 Here is the latest information for you about the 2020 Heritage Cup, the annual competition between San Jose and Seattle.
 The Quakes have not won the Cup since 2015, while Seattle displayed the Cup and used it in-stadium to promote their anniversary last year.

 As you know, the Heritage Cup is a joint operation between San Jose fans and some Sounders fans.
 This year presents a special challenge and we could only come up with one viable option, which is to use the July 10 San Jose vs Seattle game in Orlando as the Heritage Cup game for 2020.
-We delayed until now to arrange this, hoping to hear about the league schedule, but that didn’t happen.
+We delayed until now to arrange this, hoping to hear about the league schedule, but that didn't happen.
 So this will be a one-game competition, on neutral ground.

 We hope that this might also help the MLS Is Back tournament as well.
 If you can help us get information about this game and the Heritage Cup to MLS and especially to the ESPN producers and broadcast team as quickly as possible, this might be an additional storyline they can use in their telecast to add a little more drama to the game.

-This match ended in a 0-0 draw and the winner of the Group stage (B) at the MLS is Back tournament, San Jose Earthquakes, was awarded the Heritage Cup for 2020.
+The match ended in a 0–0 draw and the San Jose Earthquakes, group B winners in the MLS is Back Tournament, were awarded the Heritage Cup for 2020.

 For 2021 there was an unbalanced three-game regular season schedule between the two competing MLS teams.
 The Heritage Cup was awarded based on the results of the final two of three matches of each participating team, with each team hosting one match, namely the July 31 match hosted by Seattle Sounders FC and the September 29 match hosted by San Jose Earthquakes.
-Seattle regained the Cup with their 3-1 victory in San Jose.
+Seattle regained the Cup with their 3–1 victory in San Jose.